ºÚÁϳԹÏ

 Choking and suffocation

-• Avoid giving your child hard, small pieces of food.
+• avoid giving your child hard, small pieces of food — instead give them grated, mashed or chopped foods

-• Check toys are safe and dont contain button batteries, or small parts, such as button eyes or loose ties.
+• check that toys are safe and don't contain button batteries or small parts, such as button eyes or loose ties

 Electrocution